Ocean Grove, Victoria

-Ocean Grove is a seaside town in Victoria, Australia, located on the Bellarine Peninsula.
-At the 2016 census, Ocean Grove had a population of 14,165.
+Ocean Grove is a town in Victoria, Australia, located on the Bellarine Peninsula.
+At the 2021 census, Ocean Grove had a population of 17,714.

 History

 In 1869, American Methodists established a permanent religious camp community on the coast at Ocean Grove, New Jersey, in the United States of America.
 It was so successful that they decided to spread their camps overseas, including to Australia.
 Following a collaboration with the Victorian Methodists, an initial camp was set up near Point Lonsdale.
 By 1882 they needed to acquire a larger area, so they could establish their Australian Ocean Grove community.

 The site chosen was on the eastern side of the mouth of the Barwon River, overlooking Bass Strait.

 In 1887, Charles James and James Grigg purchased, surveyed and subdivided land into 2,500 blocks bearing the covenant "no part of the above Land shall be used for the Manufacture or Sale of Malted Spirituous, or Vinous Liquors".
 Due to this covenant, no bars or public houses could sell liquor within the town limits.
 The Ocean Grove Coffee Palace was built for the Methodist and Temperance Society, the first church service was held on 1 January 1888, and the population was such that a post office opened on 14 September 1888.

 In 1927, the town was linked by the Barwon Heads Bridge to Barwon Heads on the other side of the river, previous access being by rowboat.

 Many streets were named after important people in the Methodist community, while the local youth camp was run by the Methodist (later Uniting) Church from the 1920s until 1996.

 In 2014, the Victorian Civil and Administrative Tribunal (VCAT) ruled that the liquor ban was no longer enforceable.
 The township now has a number of bars that can legally serve alcohol.